ORIGINALLY PUBLISHED Feb. 22, 2022

 Microbiologists grew antibiotic-resistant Enterococcus bacteria found in samples of both dry and wet pet foods bought in Portugal.
 The microbes held genes granting resistance to clinically important drugs, such as linezolid and vancomycin.
 Although pet food hasn’t been documented passing these germs to people, a reservoir of antibiotic resistance genes could be created in the gut of dogs, study co-author Ana Freitas, Ph.D., assistant professor at the University Institute of Health Sciences (Instituto Universitário de Ciências da Saúde) in Portugal, said.
 That store of genes in the environment could potentially reach humans.
-The International Journal of Food Microbiology published her teams’ results.
+The International Journal of Food Microbiology published her teams’ results in February.

 The example of Salmonella, a true zoonotic bacteria, has already demonstrated this, she said.

 “One problem is that the requirements of pet food do not include the screening of antibiotic-resistant bacteria such as Enterococci, just pathogenic bacteria like Salmonella or Campylobacter,” she said.